-Jeff Dahncke, a spokesman for PepsiCo Inc. (PEP), referred questions to the New York City Beverage Association.
+Jeff Dahncke, a spokesman for PepsiCo Inc. (PEP:US), referred questions to the New York City Beverage Association.
 A spokesman for Starbucks Corp.
-(SBUX) didn’t immediately respond to e-mails and calls for comment.
+(SBUX:US) didn’t immediately respond to e-mails and calls for comment.

 “Public health issues cannot be effectively addressed through a narrowly focused and misguided ban,” Heather Oldani, a McDonald’s spokeswoman, said today in an e-mail.
 “This is a complex topic, and one that requires a more collaborative and comprehensive approach.”

 The law would allow patrons to buy as many of the smaller drinks as they wanted and get refills.
 The ban would not apply to convenience stores and groceries, which will blunt any financial toll on soft drink makers, according to Thomas Mullarkey, an analyst for Morningstar Inc. (MORN:US) in Chicago.